aws-samples/aws-draco/README.md

 ### KMS Permissions

-Note that the KMS permissions used in the code are not minimalist.
+Note that the KMS permissions used in the code are somewhat, but not completely, minimalist.
 You may wish to curtail them further.

 ### Rake Tasks